Elinor Florence, Author

 1. Tell Their Story: Visit at Home

 An elderly person will be more comfortable in her own surroundings.
 A quiet room with good lighting and no interruptions is best for optimum vision and hearing.
-The photo above shows Royal Canadian Air Force veteran Yvonne Wildman, still living in Saskatoon, Saskatchewan.
-She has a wonderful scrapbook and a razor-sharp memory.
+The photo above shows Royal Canadian Air Force veteran Yvonne Wildman.
+She had a wonderful scrapbook stuffed with documents, and a razor-sharp memory.

-You may read her story here: Yvonne Wildman, RCAF Photographer.
+You may read her story here: RCAF Photographer Yvonne Valleau Wildman.

 2. Tell Their Story: Take Your Time